-It’s no secret that when you stay in a five-star resort or even just a budget motel, someone had to have spent a lot of time and money on how it looks.
-It’s not an accident that the circa 1980 flowery comforter matches the abstract painting hanging above your bed.
+It’s no secret that when you stay in a five-star resort or even just a budget motel, you pay attention to your surroundings.
+If the hotel did its job, you notice that someone had to have spent a lot of time and money on how it looks.
+It’s not an accident that the circa 1980 fancy comforter matches the abstract painting hanging above your bed.
 Or that the towels you dry your hands with bear the same embroidered logo as your bath towels.
-The point being that you are provided an experience when you arrive and stay in the hotel, which is accomplished through the use of design.
+You are provided an experience when you arrive and stay in the hotel.
+This experience is accomplished through the use of design.
 Some properties do it very well, by maintaining a very consistent design and immersing their guests in their brand.
-If this concept holds true for the property’s physical address, then why wouldn’t it be carried over to the web address as well?
+If this concept holds for the property’s physical address, then why wouldn’t it be carried over to the web address as well?

-There are almost an infinite number of formulas that can be cooked up in order to present a successful design.
-In interior design, these principles and elements are put to use by making guests feel welcome as they enter the lobby and provide them comfort in their rooms or even provide a logical exit path in the event of an emergency.
-In very much the same way, guests of a hotel’s website should be provided with a similar attention to detail.
-Their initial arrival at the website should be met with a welcoming feel that is unified with the property’s interior design elements.
-When providing images of guest rooms, the user must feel like he or she would want to stay in that room, and if they decide to book, there should be a simple and logical path to the booking engine as well.
-What is common knowledge on the property is just as important on the website, if not more important in some cases.
+There is almost an infinite number of formulas that can be cooked up to present a successful design.
+In interior design, these principles and elements are put to use by making guests feel welcome as they enter the lobby.
+They provide them comfort in their rooms or even offer a logical exit path in the event of an emergency.
+In very much the same way, guests of a hotel’s website should be provided with similar attention to detail.
+Their initial arrival at the site should be met with a welcoming feel that is unified with the property’s interior design elements.
+When providing images of guest rooms, the user must feel like he or she would want to stay in that room.
+If they decide to book, there should be a logical and straightforward path to the booking engine as well.
+General knowledge on the property is just as essential as common knowledge on the website.

-That’s not always the case though – what if the user wants to use that OTA or other sites to explore the hotel options in the area, then visit the websites of each of those options?
+That’s not always the case.
+What if the user wants to use that OTA or other places to explore the hotel options in the area.
+Once they are done, they will visit the websites of each of those options?

 The hotel, or more specifically, its website, has just been placed into a sort of “digital buffet,” where presentation is everything.
-Consumers are going to visit each of these sites, and based on the site’s use of these design elements and principles, they are going to make a decision.
-For the sake of this argument, let’s pretend for a moment that all websites load exactly the same and site speed is irrelevant (before you say it, yes site speed is important).
-Our digital buffet has now loaded and we are presented with a spread of delicious and maybe not so delicious websites.
+Consumers are going to visit each of these sites, and based on the site’s use of these design elements and principles.
+Then they are going to make a decision.
+Let’s pretend for a moment that all websites load the same and site speed is irrelevant (before you say it, yes site speed is essential).
+Our digital buffet has now loaded, and we are presented with a spread of delicious and maybe not so delicious websites.
 The user’s first look at the site will be met with all of the many principles and elements of design, much like the many dishes available in an extravagant Las Vegas buffet.
-The user’s eyes act like a hungry diner’s nose sampling the scents of the many dishes presented to them, their minds salivate with thoughts of soft beds, sexy nightclubs, and stunning beaches.
-Whether the site was done well or not, we all perceive our world rather similarly, and we’re all going to notice these details both consciously and subconsciously.
-The trick is for that hotel to present its “dish” in the most pleasing way possible, or in other words, maximize the use of those elements and principles of design.
+The user’s eyes act like a hungry diner’s nose sampling the scents of the many dishes presented to them.
+Their minds salivate with thoughts of soft beds, sexy nightclubs, and stunning beaches.
+Whether the site was done well or not, we all perceive our world somewhat similarly.
+We’re all going to notice these details both consciously and subconsciously.
+The trick is for that hotel to present its “dish” in the most pleasing way possible.
+In other words, they want to maximize the use of those elements and principles of design.

-I will be exploring the elements and principles of design in more detail in later chapters, but there are few very basic things I like to keep in mind before any work begins:
+I will be exploring the elements and principles of design in more detail later.
+There are a few fundamental things I want you to keep in mind before any work begins:

 First and most importantly, the elements and principles of design are the building blocks used to create websites and any creative work.
 Good or bad, a website will incorporate these details.
 Successful design is using them to your advantage to accomplish the goals of the design.

-Secondly, in order to use these elements and principles successfully, you must define your goal or problem.
-The answer to your problem or the way to achieve your goal is through the use of these elements and principles.
+Secondly, to use these elements and principles successfully, you must define your goal or problem.
+The way to achieve your goal is through the use of these elements and principles.

-Lastly, design is bound by a set of rules, and these are the elements and principles of design.
-A strange concept about these rules is that they should be followed very closely, but always tested and even sometimes broken.
+Lastly, the design is bound by a set of rules, and these are the elements and principles of design.
+A strange concept about these rules is that they should be followed very carefully, but always tested and even sometimes broken.
 As much of a contradictory statement as this is, it essentially means that design is liquid and the rules are not set in stone.
-Exploration of these rules sometimes takes a design in interesting directions.
-Designers and artists embrace this concept and it’s what pushes design to be different, interesting, and great.
+Exploration of these rules sometimes takes a design in exciting directions.
+Designers and artists embrace this concept, and it’s what pushes design to be different, engaging, and significant.